EliranAm/SmartHome/README.md

 How to Run:
 Make the makefile in SmartHome/Smarthome folder to build the application.
-The application compile and run on Linux OS.
+The application compiled and tested on Ubuntu 14.0.4, g++ 4.8.4.